 • Annexes

-To Assist the auditing process detailed annexes are being developed for the following:
+To Assist the auditing process detailed annexes have been developed for the following:

-The chance to comment on this document is likely to be the summer of 2023.
+The chance to comment on this document will be the spring of 2024.
 We urge all those within the fall protection industry to add their thoughts and comments and make this a world-class standard.

 This Standard will complement BS 7883:2019 which is a best practice document used by industry which is widely considered to be the most important document relating to the installation and inspection of anchor systems, not only in the UK but also throughout the world.